microsoft/WhatTheHack/032-MLOpsFromScratch/Student/Challenge-04.md

 ## Success Criteria

-- An end-to-end Release pipeline created from an empty job (from scratch) using the classic editor (without YAML) in Azure DevOps.
+- An end-to-end `Release` pipeline in Azure DevOps.
 - A “healthy” ACI deployment is created under Azure ML Endpoints, which can be confirmed to be operational by using a tool like [Postman](https://www.postman.com) or [Swagger](https://swagger.io).

 ## Tips

 - Finding the path to where Azure DevOps will copy your build artifact is often the hardest part.
 - Use the [predefined variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/variables?view=azure-devops&tabs=batch) in Azure DevOps to make your tasks simpler & more robust.
+- Make sure you specify the version of Python you want the tasks to use (`Python 3.6`, there is a task for this)
+- Use the `Azure CLI` task to run the Python scripts since they need to interact with the `Azure Machine Learning` resource.

 ## Learning resources